afouladi7/disconnected_software_factory/README.md

 ## Overview

 This guide is intended to demonstrate how to perform the OpenShift installation using the IPI method on AWS GovCloud.
 In addition, the guide will walk through performing this installation on a fresh GovCloud account.
-If you already have a VPC setup and subnets, please skip to first step.
+If you already have a VPC setup and subnets, please skip to Installing Openshift.
 Additionally this demostrates the install of Operator Catalog with addition to the Red Hat Gov Operator Catalog

 ## AWS Configuration Requirements for Demo